 Initial Assessment for up to 120 minutes: £500

 Follow up to 30 minutes: £150 to £250 dependent on complexity

 Any additional time spent over the set limit for assessment, when available, may incur cost of £100 per 30 minutes or part thereof.

-Please note specialist assessments by other professionals such as Speech and Language Therapist, Occupational Therapist and Clinical or Education Psychologist, investigations etc. may incur additional cost.
+Please note specialist assessments by other professionals such as Speech and Language Therapist, Occupational Therapist and Clinical or Education Psychologist, investigations etc. may incur additional cost if not advised initially.